Tech for good: Filling in the government’s gaps

 Joining Bell, Rosanne Haggerty of Community Solutions discussed how tech’s ability to collect and organize that kind of big data can offer a powerful new take on the longstanding issue of urban homelessness.

-“Realtime specific information in the hands of an accountable party at the city or county level is really game changing,” Haggerty said.
-“10 of our communities have now ended chronic or veteran homelessness because of that data driven accountability.”
+“Real-time specific information in the hands of an accountable party at the city or county level is really game-changing,” Haggerty said.
+“Ten of our communities have now ended chronic or veteran homelessness because of that data-driven accountability.

 Immigration

-On stage as part of the Startup Battlefield, a company called Boundless took on the paperwork nightmare of immigrating to the United States, offering a service that streamlines that process, offers counseling and makes it affordable.
-Founder Xiao Wang explained that the idea came from his own difficult immigration experience when his family moved to the states from China when he was young.
+Onstage as part of the Startup Battlefield, a company called Boundless took on the paperwork nightmare of immigrating to the United States, offering a service that streamlines that process and offers counseling and makes it affordable.
+Founder Xiao Wang explained the idea came from his own difficult immigration experience when his family moved to the States from China when he was young.

 “My family spent five months of rent money on immigration lawyers because we just didn’t know how to do it and didn’t know any better,” Wang said.